 COMMENTARY: We hear the phrase “the world runs on open source” often.
-And while it’s true and a lot of software in the world runs on open source, many enterprises don’t.
+While a lot of software in the world contains open source, your enterprise doesn’t run on it.
 The vast majority of enterprises run on commercial software, and for good reason: Companies want an organization that stands behind their ERP and other mission-critical software, one that will support, extend, and patch it.

 But how do organizations gain assurance that it’s truly safe and secure?
 They can't always do it.